eewwalker/leetCode/notes.md

+Problem: Understand the problem (requirements) expected input/output
+    should output be something else?
+Its an array unless the input is invalid then its false? details of problem
+    do indices need to be in order [0, 1] or can i return [1, 0] ?
+    what about empty [] or '' what to return?

+Example/TestCases: Sometimes given or need to write own but understand expected inputs and outputs
+    Happy path - expected input, expected output
+    Not Happy Path - unless told always receive valid input and always an answer Then use test cases to test code

+Data Structure:
+    Tools needed to get input and give output
+    Not committing to anything just notice what we need maybe an object with key:val pairs..

+Algorithm:
+    Walk through the problem not too detailed but with enough detail to understand how to walk through the problem IN ANY LANGUAGE
+    Should be able to implement in any language you want Should have nothing else left to figure out/logically

+Coding:
+    Start coding
+    If something is wrong and there's a mistake... go back to algo instead of continuing to code

 ### Big O =>
     used to describe computational complexity of an algo: how code performs as input grows /                           \